dhoyle/splicedocs-jekyll/pages/Developers/FcnsAndProcs/WritingProcsAndFcns.md

 {: .indentLevel1}
 * The entire script must be enclosed in single quotes.
 * Use double quotes (`"`) around strings within the script; if you must use single quote within the script, specify each as two single quotes (`''`).
+* Use spaces instead of tabs within your scripts; the command line processor will convert tabs to a single space in your script, *even within a string.*
 * Write the script under the `run` function.
 * The arguments you specify for your script in the `CREATE PROCEDURE` statement should match the order specified in your method definition.
 Note that their names do not need to match.